inex/ixp-manager-docs-md/docs/usage/interfaces.md

 **once the field is empty**.
 If there is a `Max BGP Prefixes` override set on IPv4 or IPv6, the field will remain on the form so it can be changed or removed.

+Before disabling, ensure all existing per-VLAN max prefixes have been checked and the global max prefix updated if needed before clearing all per-VLAN-interface max prefix settings.
+A command line tool is provided to carry this out: `php ./artisan customer:update-global-max-prefixes`

 ## Viewing / Editing an Interface